 “Everything okay?”
 Pastor Becker asked, joining them.
 “What are you two doing here at this time of day?
 It’s going to be dark soon.”

 “It was that Jackie Holden.
 I’m going to go have a talk with him, and tell him how wrong that was—and how nice you’re being about it.
 But—that turkey was meant for someone else, wasn’t it?”
 Randy pulled the bill he’d just gotten out of his pocket.
 “Take this for whoever it was.”

 “Wait!”
 Kelly suddenly remembered.
 “I don’t want to take yours.
 I have this!”
 She pulled her ten dollar bill out of her pocket, and held it aloft.
 “I was going to put it in the Thanksgiving offering but I forgot it.
 We can run over to the grocery store and get a turkey!”

-She mounted her bike excitedly, ready to take off down the street to the small market that they all shopped at.
+She mounted her bike excitedly, ready to take off down the street to the small market where they all shopped.